 Learn more about chicory cold tolerance and what you can do to help protect the plants.

 Chicory Cold Tolerance

-Whether you are growing chicory for its leaves or its huge taproot, the plant is very easy to start from seed and grows rapidly in nutrient rich, well-draining soil in a sunny location – and there are various types to grow.
-Chicory is a perennial which can live 3 to 8 years with good care.
+Whether you are growing chicory for its leaves or its huge taproot, the plant is very easy to start from seed and grows rapidly in nutrient rich, well-draining soil in a sunny location– and there are various types to grow.
+Chicory is a perennial which can live three to eight years with good care.
 During the “salad days,” young plants will go dormant in winter and return in spring.
 Winter chicory can withstand extreme below freezing temperatures, especially with a little protection.

 In areas that hold water, this kind of freeze can damage the taproot, but provided the plants are in well-draining soil, such cold poses no problem with a little protection.
 If you are worried about extremely deep freezes, plant winter chicory in a raised bed that will retain more warmth and enhance drainage.

 Chicory that is being grown for its leaves is harvested in autumn, but in mild climates, the plants can retain leaves through winter with some assistance.
 Cold climate chicory in winter should have straw mulch around the roots or polytunnels over the rows.

 Other protection options are cloches or fleece.
 Production of leaves is greatly reduced in freezing temperatures, but in mild to temperate climates, you can still get some foliage off the plant without harming its health.
 Once soil temperatures warm up, pull away any mulch or covering material and allow the plant to re-foliate.